ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 We have a squid ship called The Whiteclaw.

-Found another amulet labeled The Lord of the Sea.
+Found another amulet labeled The Lord of the Sea on Ash Lady.